 This module will provide students with specialised knowledge across a variety of areas in psychology relating to social interactions, families and the kinds of social psychological issues that arise in society.
 Students will integrate research and theory from a range of perspectives within psychology in order to develop an understanding of the ways in which the presence of other people impacts profoundly on human behaviour.
 They will also examine the ways in which findings from forensic, community and occupational psychology may be relevant to their work.

-12 Saturdays commencing 3rd October, 10am-4pm each day
+The programme will be delivered online over12 Saturdays commencing 3rd October, 10am-4pm each day

 2020:Oct 3rd, Oct 17th, Nov 7th, Nov 21st, Dec 5th & Dec12th

 2021:Jan 16th, Jan 30th, Feb 13th,Feb 27th, March 13th & March 27th

 Each 5 credits will normally equate to approximately 100 Total Learning Hours.
 Total Learning Hours includes the time you spend in class (lectures, tutorials, practical elements) and the time you spend completing work outside of college.
 The balance between these two varies by discipline, and by level of study.
 You should bear in mind that the workload will increase at particular times e.g. when assignments are due.

 Learners will complete a written portfolio assignment for the first module and sit an end of module examination for the second module.

 Certificate in Psychology (Special Purpose Award Level 6, 10 Credits)